decentraland/documentation/content/creator/sdk7/architecture/entities-components.md

 If you're familiar with web development, think of entities as the equivalent of _Elements_ in a _DOM_ tree, and of components as _attributes_ of those elements.

 {{< hint warning >}}
-**📔 Note**   In previous versions of the SDK, Entities were _objects_ that were instanced, and could be extended to add functions.
+**📔 Note**:  In previous versions of the SDK, Entities were _objects_ that were instanced, and could be extended to add functions.
 As of version 7.0 of the SDK, entities are only an ID.
 This structure better fits the principles of [data oriented programming]({{< ref "/content/creator/sdk7/architecture/data-oriented-programming.md" >}}) and can help in the scene's performance.
 {{< /hint >}}

 <img src="/images/media/ecs-components-new.png" alt="Armature" width="400"/>